kylomite/rancid-tomatillos/README.md

 ### end-to-end testing

-* These test were designed to mimick common user flows throughout the application
+* These test were designed to mimic common user flows throughout the application
 </br>

 #### Examples: